fmhiga/House-Prices/README.md

 ## Data fields

-Here's a brief version of what you'll find in the data description file.
+Here's a brief version of what you'll find in the data columns.
 * **SalePrice** - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 * **MSSubClass:** The building class
 * **MSZoning:** The general zoning classification